-This miracle took place in the synagogue upon the Sabbath Day.
-Along with the other healings upon the Sabbath Day, it created much opposition to Jesus.
+This miracle took place in the synagogue on the Sabbath day.
+Along with the other healings on the Sabbath, it created much opposition to Jesus.
 In this case, it made the ruler of the synagogue very angry.

 This woman may have been an elderly woman.
 We do not know her exact age, but she had been bowed over and bound by a spirit of infirmity for eighteen years.
 She was unable to straighten up, but had to walk and move about in this fashion.
 It was a chronic case of deformity, and it certainly was a difficult case.